Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 ## Sending

-If you (Alice) have decided to share with a user (Bob) on another pod, then you will need to send posts as salmons to the remote user.
+If you (Alice) have decided to share with a user (Bob) on another pod, then you will need to send posts as salmon to the remote user.

 You have three tasks: